 - Direct students' attention to the picture to set the scene.
 Elicit or explain the meaning of unfamiliar words.
-Play the audio and have the students answer the question as they listen and read silently. - Go over the instructions.
+Play the audio and have the students listen and read silently.
+Then have the students practice the conversation in pairs. - Go over the instructions.
 Have students listen to the rest of the conversation and answer the question.
 Go over the answers with the class.